atrangslator/atrangslator.github.io/_projects/writings_english.md

 ---
-title: "My Writings in English"
+title: "On writing"
-categories: writings_english
+categories: on-writing
 layout: project
 is_category: true
 ---